-A student must have accepted (active, or passive in subsequent years) the funds as well as completed any necessary paperwork, such as entrance counseling, master promissory note, and/or verification, in order for aid to disburse.
+A student must have accepted the funds as well as completed any necessary paperwork, such as entrance counseling, master promissory note, and/or verification, in order for aid to disburse.

 Financial aid funds are not disbursed directly to the student or parent (for the PLUS Loan).
 The funds are processed via by the Office of Financial Aid to Student Accounts to be credited to the student's OKWU student account.
-The student will see anticipated aid on his/her account until the actual disbursement happens, which is usually around 30 days after the start of each semester/term.
+The student will see anticipated aid on his/her account until the actual disbursement happens, which is usually around 30 days after the start of each term.